pytorch/pytorch/docs/nn.md

-bias | True | If False, then the layer does not use bias weights b_ih and b_hh. batch_first |  | If True, then the input tensor is provided as (batch, seq, feature) dropout |  | If non-zero, introduces a dropout layer on the outputs of each RNN layer
+bias | True | If False, then the layer does not use bias weights b_ih and b_hh. batch_first |  | If True, then the input tensor is provided as (batch, seq, feature) dropout |  | If non-zero, introduces a dropout layer on the outputs of each RNN layer bidirectional | False | If True, becomes a bidirectional RNN.

 ### Inputs